 Even though winter is still a few months away, it’s important to make sure the trees and shrubs in your lawn are prepared for the colder temperatures and lower humidity that come with the seasonal changes in Tennessee and Mississippi.
 Fall is the time to start getting your plants ready for these cool conditions so that you can continue enjoying them this winter and for years to come.
-The professionals at Greenkeeper have years of experience, an extensive Six-Step Tree and Shrub Care Program, and several recommendations for proper winter tree and shrub tree wateringmaintenance.
+The professionals at Greenkeeper have years of experience, an extensive Six-Step Tree and Shrub Care Program, and several recommendations for proper winter tree and shrub maintenance.

 Keep Trees And Shrubs Hydrated in the Early Fall